franktakes/gephi-tutorial/README.md

 - Dynamic networks that change/evolve over time; see [Gephi's documentation on dynamic networks](https://docs.gephi.org/User_Manual/Import_Dynamic_Data/)

-- [GeoLayout](https://gephi.org/plugins/#/plugin/geolayout-plugin) to visualize nodes at particular coordinates on the world map often used together with [MapsOfCountries](https://gephi.org/plugins/#/plugin/mapofcountries) to show the outline of the world, a country or region.
+- [GeoLayout](https://gephi.org/plugins/#/plugin/geolayout-plugin) to visualize nodes at particular coordinates on the world map, often used together with [MapsOfCountries](https://gephi.org/plugins/#/plugin/mapofcountries) to show the outline of the world, a country or region.

-- [MultimodeNetworksTransformationPlugin](https://gephi.org/plugins/#/plugin/multimode): a plugin for network projection, i.e., for modifying a network with multiple types of nodes (as defined by particular categorical node attributes), i.e., multipartitie networks, to unipartitate networks that can be meaningfully analyzed using Gephi.
+- [MultimodeNetworksTransformationPlugin](https://gephi.org/plugins/#/plugin/multimode): a plugin for network projection, i.e., for modifying a network with multiple types of nodes (as defined by particular categorical node attributes), i.e., multipartite networks, to unipartite networks that can be meaningfully analyzed using Gephi.

 - The [BoundingDiameters](https://gephi.org/plugins/#/plugin/boundingdiametersssuite) algorithm for quickly computing the exact diameter (longest shortest path length) of a network.